KristinaRC/MiserJS/README.md

 Since I had done most of the work already, I decided to translate that C# code to JavaScript and publish it on GitHub, so that others could port it to their favorite language, or maybe a language they were just starting to learn.

-I created a 'Miser Engine' which is stateless: send it a JSON string request containing a line of player input and the Miser program variable state, and it will send back a JSON string response with output text from the original game along with an updated variable state.
-Save the state however you like and send it back with every request.

-The frontend can be anything you want; all you have to do is get a line of player input and send it to the engine.
+I created a 'Miser Engine' which is stateless.
+The front-end can be anything you want; all you have to do is get a line of player input and send it to the engine, along with the previously saved game state.
 You'll get a text string back that looks exactly like the output from the original 1981 program, complete with the newlines embedded.

 I never published an NPM package before, so I'll have to learn that to make it easy to `npm install` in `node_modules`.